arunk7033/Python-Basics-Assignment/README.md

 ## Programming Assignment 7
    - *This assignment tests the concepts of List in Python, Built-in Function, List Slicing, Looping in Python, Conditional Statements, sum of array, largest element in array, array rotation, array splitting, montonicity of array.*

+## Programming Assignment 8
+   - *This assignment tests the concepts of matrix addition, matrix multiplaction, finding transpose of matrix, sorting the words in alphabetical order and removing punctuation from a string.*